 Members are prohibited from accepting any gift that may influence their judgment on company matters as it pertains to the donor.

 4 (5) (b).
-Confidentiality and Data Protection policy
+Confidentiality and Data Protection Policy

 The safeguarding of client-related data is an important foundation for the trust of our clients.
 You’re also covered by our confidentiality and data protection policy.
-You must not expose, disclose or endanger information of customers, employees, stakeholders, or our business.
+You must not expose, disclose or endanger the information of customers, employees, stakeholders, or our business.

 Every employee or member before obtaining any kind of authority or data must duly sign the Confidentiality Com Non-Disclosure agreement and submit it to the respective authority.

 Confidential and sensitive information and records of the Agency, be it private or corporate or with regard to the affairs of Infrex India / NCERT Infrexa or its employees, or subordinates organizations must be kept secret in a suitable manner from colleagues who do not require such data to properly perform their tasks.